Important changes, corrections or clarifications are in red.

 - Claim on heads and intake is $500.00 and swap.
 Items included with claim are heads and intake manifold.
 Not included with claim are stud girdles, rocker arms, and valve covers.
 If the engine of the car being claimed is deemed illegal, then the claimer will have the chance to back out of claim.
 If the car making the claim is illegal also, the claim will be dismissed.
 Track may claim at any time.
 If claim is made by the track, the heads and intake will be auctioned off after they are pulled.
 Auction will be at pay window.

 - Shocks can be claimed, $50.00 per shock, must buy all four shocks ($200).
 Claim must be made within five minutes after that A-feature race.
 Claim excludes struts.

 - If a driver refuses any claim, he/she will be suspended for two weeks from TSS.
 Driver will lose all points and money for that night and must pay $500.00 to track before he/she races again.

 - Any driver that wins three races within one racing season will go through an extensive technical inspection, which could include but is not limited to bumper-to-bumper inspection.
 (In layman’s terms, if you are cheating we will find it).

 - Track reserves the right to change or amend any rule at any time.

 - No creative interpretation of rules.
-Drivers, if it does NOT say it, that doesn't mean you can do it.
 Call the track’s TECH before you do anything to your cars that might be questionable so that it does not result in a disqualification.

 ALL RULES (OR INTERPRETATION THEREOF) WILL BE DETERMINED BY TRACK OFFICIALS.
 ALL TRACK OFFICIALS WILL HAVE THE RIGHT TO CHECK YOUR CAR AT ANYTIME, FOR ANY REASON.
 ALL TRACK OFFICIALS’ DECISIONS ARE FINAL.